-For those who hold a graduate degree in counseling but graduated with less than 60 credit hours and are excluded from licensure eligibility as an LPC or LMHC in their state, TU's Bridge program is an excellent opportunity to take additional counseling coursework to meet the 60-graduate credit hour requirements.
+For those who hold a graduate degree in counseling but are excluded from licensure eligibility as an LPC or LMHC in their state due to lack of graduate credit hours or specific coursework, TU's Bridge program is an excellent opportunity to take additional counseling coursework to meet the state licensure requirements.

-This program also benefits college graduates who wish to gain Clinical Rehabilitation Counseling certification.
+This program also benefits college graduates who wish to gain Clinical Rehabilitation Counseling (CRC) certification.

 Courses are offered online in an asynchronous format that affords working professionals the opportunity to complete these courses while maintaining their busy lifestyles.